ACHOF – Artist Biographies – V – Z

 From that point on, Guy became one of the most in-demand photographers in the music business, with his list of music subjects including The Byrds, The Doors, Chicago, The Rolling Stones, Simon & Garfunkel and many others.
 He expanded his range of subjects to include celebrities in all walks of life, from stars of the stage and screen (Candice Bergen, Rita Hayworth, Jack Nicholson, Barbra Streisand, Natalie Wood), classical artists including Igor Stravinski and Zubin Mehta, writers, athletes and Presidents Reagan and Clinton.

-After 50+ years as a photographer for entertainment industry and publishing clients, Webster is still shooting in his studio in Venice, California.
+After 50+ years as a photographer for entertainment industry and publishing clients, Webster was still shooting in his studio in Venice, California.
 His works have been included in numerous exhibition both in the U.S. and internationally, including the successful “Who Shot Rock & Roll” show and one in 2011 at the Museum of Ventura County (CA) that featured both his photo portfolio and examples from his huge collection of exotic and vintage motorcycles.
-When not with his family, his time is split between his studio and his private motorcycle museum located in Ojai, CA.
+When not with his family, Guy split his time between his studio and his private motorcycle museum located in Ojai, CA.

 Kirk Weddle – Notable album cover credits include – Nirvana – Nevermind; Weird Al Yankovic – Off The Deep End and Greatest Hits, Vol. 2